Magdeline Aagard

 Ph.D.
 Health Services

-Dr. Aagard has been in higher education for 20 years and joined Walden in November, 2013 as contributing faculty.
-She became core faculty in 2015 and in 2019 she was promoted to senior core faculty, then took on the role of Residency Coordinator.
-She has been mentoring dissertation students as a Chair, committee member and URR and had the good fortune to work with a student who won the Outstanding Dissertation Award for her study on, "A Qualitative Analysis of Migrant Women Farmworkers’ Perceptions of Maternal Care Management."
+Dr. Aagard has been in higher education since 2002 and joined Walden in November, 2013 as contributing faculty.
+She became core faculty in 2015, and in 2019 she was promoted to senior core faculty, then Academic Coordinator for Residencies.
+She mentors dissertation students as a Chair and had the good fortune to work with a student who won the Outstanding Dissertation Award for her study on "A Qualitative Analysis of Migrant Women Farmworkers’ Perceptions of Maternal Care Management."

 Dr. Aagard's undergraduate degrees are in nursing and public health nursing.
-Her graduate degrees are in business, with a focus in healthcare administration and her doctorate is in educational leadership.
+Her graduate degrees are in business, focusing on healthcare administration and her doctorate is in educational leadership.
 Dr. Aagard's dissertation was focused on the successful implementation of Western healthcare programs in indigenous cultures in Tanzania.

 Dr. Aagard is a member of Sigma Theta Tau International Nursing Honor Society and has served as a grant reviewer and as the local chapter President.
 She is a member of APHA's international health interest group.
 She also serves as a peer reviewer for the International Council of Nurses journal and ORCID journal reviewers.